wprender/cloudbreak-docs/docs/operations.md

 ## SSH to the Hosts

-In the current version of Cloudbreak, all the nodes can have a public IP address and all the nodes can be accessible via SSH.
-You can check the public IP addresses of a running cluster in the Cloudbreak UI under the *Nodes* tab.
-Cloudbreak supports only key-based authentication; the public key can be specified when creating a cloud credential.

-Each cloud provider has a different SSH user.
-In order to figure out the SSH user, you can try it with the `root` user - that will tell you the correct username.
+To ssh to a running VM, you need to know its public IP address and private key.
+You can find the IP addresses of all the running VMs in the Cloudbreak UI, on the Cluster details page, in the Nodes section.
+Only key-based authentication is supported.
+The private key that you need to use to access the VM is the counterpart of the public key that you specified when creating a cloud credential.

+Cloudbreak creates a `cloudbreak` user which can be used to ssh into the box.
+This user has passwordless sudo rights.

 For example:

 ```
-ssh -i ~/.ssh/private-key.pem USER_NAME@<public-ip>
+ssh -i ~/.ssh/your-private-key.pem cloudbreak@<public-ip>
 ```

-## Accessing HDP Client Services

-The main difference between general HDP clusters and Cloudbreak-installed HDP clusters is that in Cloudbreak each host runs not only an Ambari server or agent, but also the HDP services in the same Docker container.
-This means that after `ssh` the client services won't be available instantly.
-You will first have to `enter` the ambari-agent container.
-Inside the container, everything works as expected.
-In order to do so there are a few options.

 ## Data Volumes